The Hilbus Chapter of the OHS was founded in 1970 and serves

 few of his works

-survive, one of note was originally installed in Christ Church,
+survive, one of note was originally installed in Christ Church in

 Our chapter membership dues are $14 and can be paid by check made out to: